memecoder12345678/Zerionyx/README.md

 **Requirements?**

-> No strict rules — if you're passionate about compilers, VMs, or language design, join in!
+> No strict rules &mdash; if you're passionate about compilers, VMs, or language design, join in!

 ### How to join: